Products & Services

 Some washers from LG, Samsung, and Whirlpool are Wi-Fi enabled, providing remote control via your smart device and letting you monitor your laundry's progress, start/stop the machine, and more.
 This feature is found on the more expensive models.

 It's supposed to boost cleaning and our tests found it did clean stains better, but washing machines that have this feature cleaned well without using the steam option.

 As washers have become more water efficient, wash times have increased and can range from 60 to 90 minutes for high-efficiency top-loaders and 60 to 100 minutes for front-loaders.
 Some manufacturers add a time-saving option to trim normal wash times.
 In our tests Kenmore's Accela-Wash, LG's TurboWash, and Samsung's SuperSpeed wash options cut wash time of full loads by about 15 to 20 minutes without sacrificing performance.

-This Whirlpool-owned brand is positioned as a durable brand but is priced a bit lower than Whirlpool-branded products.
-The Maytag brand has two lines, the Epic and Epic Z, which cost $1,000 and $800, respectively.
+This Whirlpool-owned brand is priced a bit lower than Whirlpool-branded products.
+The Maytag brand includes the Bravos and Maxima lines.